-- Children through Visible Learning to be involved more in language of learning, understand what is good feedback and to help identify how they are doing and set next steps. - Pupils to lead developments through Pupil Parliaments, giving all the opportunity to experience leadership.
+- Children through Visible Learning will continue be involved more in language of learning, understand what is good feed-back and to help identify how they are doing and set next steps. - Pupil voice in terms of choice, pace and challenge will be encouraged, opposed to teacher-led lessons. - Pupils to lead developments through Pupil Parliaments, giving all the opportunity to experience leadership.
 Feedback more regularly on progress and next steps.
 By collecting evidence measure impact of these Pupil Led developments